 - Aquarium Hardiness: Very Hardy

 - Aquarist Experience Level: Advanced - The aquarist must be prepared to maintain a tank upwards of a 1000 gallons to house an adult fish.

-The Black Pacus are omnivores and in the wild they will consume fruits, grains, insects, snails, detritus and plant matter.
-In the aquarium they will readily eat most anything and can be offered frozen foods as well as a pellet diet.
-Aquarium kept specimens may also eat fish so if you plan on having any other fish living with your Black Pacu, make sure that they are considerably larger than its mouth.
+The Black Pacus are omnivores.
+In the wild, they will consume fruits, grains, insects, snails, detritus, and plant matter.
+In the aquarium, they will readily eat most anything and can be offered frozen foods as well as a pellet diet.
+Aquarium-kept specimens may also eat fish, so make sure that any of the Black Pacu's tankmates are considerably larger than its mouth.

 - Diet Type: Omnivore